Preparing your child for High School

 Support your child in maintaining their friendships at primary school and developing new ones at high school.
 Help your child explore new opportunities.
 Learning a musical instrument, trying a new sport or joining a drama class are great ways for your child to meet other kids and get involved in school activities.

 Be prepared for early ups and downs.
-Adjusting to change takes time, but if things don’t stabilise after the first six weeks, talk to your child’s form teacher.
+Adjusting to change takes time, but if things don’t stabilise after the first six weeks, talk to your child’s teacher or Ms Carey.

 Remind your child that it’s normal to feel nervous about starting something new – for example, you could share how nervous and excited you feel when starting a new job.

 Talk to other parents to check whether your child’s experiences and feelings are similar to those of others.
 Sporting and school events are a good place to meet other parents.